Is Technology a Good Career Path in 2026?

 This is why the vast majority of people in the industry are self taught, learning via YouTube, online courses, in person bootcamps, or a mix of all three.
 And because of that, the cost of getting into tech is a fraction of what you’d pay for a university degree.

 No joke, but you can learn what you need at around $50 a month instead of hundreds of thousands for college.
+Heck, there are even specific courses you can take that replicate a CS degree:

 Even better?
 It’s how short the time frame is to learn these skills.

 You can go from zero experience to job-ready in about 6 to 9 months if you stay consistent.
-Some people do it faster, (we’ve had students do it in just 5 months!), but that depends on how much time and focus you can give it.
+Some people do it even faster, (we’ve had students do it in just 5 months!), but that depends on how much time and focus you can give it.

 Not bad for learning an entirely new skill from scratch and completely changing (or starting) a new career right?